grafana/writers-toolkit/docs/sources/write/style-guide/inclusive-writing/index.md

   - /docs/writers-toolkit/style-guide/inclusive-writing
   - /docs/writers-toolkit/write/style-guide/inclusive-writing
 date: 2024-05-16
-description: Understand the importantance of inclusive writing at Grafana Labs and learn how to write inclusively.
+description: Understand the importance of inclusive writing at Grafana Labs and learn how to write inclusively.
 weight: 400
 keywords:
   - inclusive writing